awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 + If you are using Amazon EC2 to run your agent, launch your EC2 instance\.
 + Manage your AWS credentials using one of the following methods:
   + Specify an IAM role when you launch your EC2 instance\.
-  + Specify AWS credentials when you configure the agent \(see [awsAccessKeyId](#awsAccessKeyId) and [awsSecretAccessKey](#awsSecretAccessKey)\)\.
+  + Specify AWS credentials when you configure the agent \(see the entries for `awsAccessKeyId` and `awsSecretAccessKey` in the configuration table under [Agent Configuration Settings](#agent-config-settings)\)\.
-  + Edit `/etc/sysconfig/aws-kinesis-agent` to specify your region and AWS access keys\.
+  + Edit `/etc/sysconfig/aws-kinesis-agent` to specify your AWS Region and AWS access keys\.
-  + If your EC2 instance is in a different AWS account, create an IAM role to provide access to the Kinesis Data Firehose service, and specify that role when you configure the agent \(see [assumeRoleARN](#assumeRoleARN) and [assumeRoleExternalId](#assumeRoleExternalId)\)\.
+  + If your EC2 instance is in a different AWS account, create an IAM role to provide access to the Kinesis Data Firehose service\.
+Specify that role when you configure the agent \(see [assumeRoleARN](#assumeRoleARN) and [assumeRoleExternalId](#assumeRoleExternalId)\)\.
 Use one of the previous methods to specify the AWS credentials of a user in the other account who has permission to assume this role\.
 + The IAM role or AWS credentials that you specify must have permission to perform the Kinesis Data Firehose [PutRecordBatch](http://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html) operation for the agent to send data to your delivery stream\.
 If you enable CloudWatch monitoring for the agent, permission to perform the CloudWatch [PutMetricData](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html) operation is also needed\.
 For more information, see [Controlling Access with Amazon Kinesis Data Firehose ](controlling-access.md), [Monitoring Kinesis Agent Health](agent-health.md), and [Authentication and Access Control for Amazon CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html)\.

 ## Download and Install the Agent<a name="download-install"></a>